Chart Color Schemes

 Beverley Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Beverley Park, as per the latest Census, consisted of 74.6% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 39.8% houses and 60.3% other dwellings.
-Home ownership in Beverley Park was at 41.0%, with mortgaged dwellings at 32.7% and rented dwellings at 26.3%.
-The median monthly mortgage repayment in the area was $3,000, higher than Sydney metro's average of $2,383.
-The median weekly rent figure for Beverley Park was recorded at $540, compared to Sydney metro's $480.
+In Beverley Park, as per the latest Census evaluation, 74.6% of dwellings were houses, with the remaining 25.4% comprising semi-detached homes, apartments, and other dwelling types.
+This contrasts with Sydney metropolitan areas where 39.8% were houses and 60.3% were other dwellings.
+Home ownership in Beverley Park stood at 41.0%, with mortgaged properties at 32.7% and rented ones at 26.3%.
+The median monthly mortgage repayment was $3,000, exceeding the Sydney metro average of $2,383.
+The median weekly rent in Beverley Park was $540, compared to $480 in Sydney metropolitan areas.
 Nationally, Beverley Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing